praecipito/car-api/README.md

 Car API:
-This repository contains an API for managing cars, created as a project for the Node.js and MongoDB Track at Cubos Academy.
+This repository contains an API for managing cars, created as the first project project for the Node.js and MongoDB Track at Cubos Academy.

 Description:
 The Car API is a Node.js application that provides a set of endpoints to perform CRUD operations on car data.
 It allows users to create, retrieve, update, and delete car records.
 The API is built using modern technologies and follows RESTful principles.